Saturday, 26 October 2024

 9. Reconnect the hose, and switch the pump back to the centre "locked" position.

-10. The system will now be operational but must be fully purged of air.
+10. The system will now be operational but must be checkd for leaks and fully purged of air.

 11. Once you are certain the system is functioning and connections are leak-free, replace and seal the aluminum covers and acrylic covers.
 Do not reinstall the trim, tighten the glands or secure the cable ties.